5.00 out of 9 votes

 Note: Perhaps unsurprisingly, newsletters from retailers have the highest percentage of codes working over 90% of the time (for 10% of respondents).
 Mobile apps come in second place with 9% of codes working over 90% of the time.

-How People Find Coupons
+How Shoppers Find Digital Coupons

 There’s a fairly even split between the 3 main ways our respondents find digital coupons, but the main method (for 48% of people) is looking for discount codes via search engines.
 These platforms include Google, Bing, Yahoo, DuckDuckGo, and so on.
 Please bear in mind that survey participants selected all applicable methods via which they find coupons.